 As someone who is mixed-race, I still had a lot of questions about race and how it positions certain people over others.
 And the discourse I needed to understand myself and the world around me was not being provided.

 Why, as a lighter-skinned person of color, was I treated differently and seen as more Latine than my brother, who is visibly Black?
 Why was it easier for me to access my Mexican identity because of that?
 How did I benefit from this in a predominately white, anti-Black, rural town?

 I chose to go to Berkeley because I knew these critical questions were being discussed.
-And being in the Bay Area I knew would be a safe haven for me, being queer.
+And I knew the Bay Area would be a safe haven for me as a poet, scholar and activist.
 When I stepped on campus, I fell in love with it: My world, my bubble, for the first time existed beyond Atwater.

 It was a surreal experience.